-A foundational step in our human rights due diligence approach is supply chain mapping and traceability analysis, which provides us with essential information on the nature and extent of our extended supply chains.
-As we increase our understanding and level of traceability, we work with partners such as Verisk Maplecroft to better understand human rights risk at the country level.
+A foundational step in our human rights due diligence approach is supply chain mapping and traceability analysis, which provide us with essential information on the nature and extent of our extended supply chains.
+As we increase our understanding and level of traceability, we work with partners such as Verité and Verisk Maplecroft to better understand human rights risk at the country level.
 We use publically available data from sources such as the U.S. Department of Labor, media and civil society reports, and proprietary analysis provided by Verisk Maplecroft's team of human rights risk analytics experts.
 This includes the identification of unique regional risks, such as the significant migrant labor workforce in the Middle East.
-This analysis drives the creation of human rights risk scorecards that inform the development of our human rights action plans.
+This analysis drives the creation of human rights risk scorecards that inform the development of our Human Rights Action Plans.

 Based on the specific risks identified, our global human rights team advises and supports colleagues across the business on the use of additional due diligence tools.
-This work, often implemented with independent human rights experts, may include tools such as further desk research, self-assessment questionnaires, audits and rapid human rights risk assessments.
+This work, often implemented with independent human rights experts, may include tools such as further desk research, validated self-assessment questionnaires, audits, rapid human rights risk assessments or other in-depth assessments.